pgspider/influxdb_fdw/README.md

 |influx_time(time, interval '2h', interval '1h', influx_fill_option('linear'))|time(2h,1h) fill(linear)|

 ### Schemaless feature
-- The feature enables user to utilize schema-less feature of InfluxDB.
+- The feature enables user to utilize schema-less feature of InfluxDB, enabled by setting special options.
 - For example, without schemaless feature if a tag-key or field-key is added to InfluxDB measurement, user have to create corresponding foreign table in PostgreSQL.
 This feature eliminates this re-creation of foreign table.
-- `schemaless` foreign table option in influxdb_fdw:
-  - schemaless `true` enable schemaless mode.
-  - schemaless `false` disable schemaless mode.
-- `schemaless` option is supported in `IMPORT FOREIGN SCHEMA`.
-- If schemaless option is not configured, default value is `false`.
-- If schemaless is `false` or not configured, influxdb_fdw works as non-schemaless mode.

 Columns of foreign table in schemaless mode
 - The columns are fixed with names and types as below: